 Jane's workshops are inclusive of all ages and focus on studying either local or global species, many of which are endangered.
 Workshops can be tailored to a particular curriculum or theme such as Oceans, African Wildlife or wildlife local to the region of participants.
 Workshops can also be linked to current Drawing for the Planet projects (see Our Projects below).

-Jane's workshop structure provides participants with the opportunity to learn about and create portraits of wildlife in single colour or colour Biros.
-Her workshops include:
+Her workshop structure provides participants with the opportunity to learn about and create portraits of wildlife in single colour or colour Biros.

-- Short presentation about Jane's art practice, featured species, why they are threatened and ways to help wildlife.
+- Short presentation about Jane's art practice, why wildlife is important to our planet, how wildlife is threatened and ways to help protect wildlife.

-- Discussion where participants are encouraged to ask questions about wildlife and art and express their experiences, knowledge of and threats to wildlife.
+- Q&A where participants are encouraged to ask questions about wildlife and art and express their experiences, knowledge of and threats to wildlife.

 - Drawing tips including Jane's working method, drawing ethos, colour mixing and how to use ballpoint pens.